 If you would like to have a positive impact on the wellness of seniors, reducing anxiety among students, and encouraging socialization among children, youth and adults with special needs, consider joining our Pet Visiting Team.

-Hamilton/Burlington SPCA volunteers and accompanying dogs spend time with children, youth and seniors and provide touch time with the animals.
-These opportunities have tremendous wellness value added.
+Pet visiting brightens days for people of all ages and abilities by providing touch time with animals.
+These opportunities have a tremendous wellness value.
 The benefits of animal touch, petting and social interaction include:

 - increased mobility

 - increased self-esteem